-The iPhone X (and later the XR, XS and XS Max) uses its TrueDepth camera system to record the Animoji, mimicking your facial expression and the movement of your head to create an audio message in the guise of that character.
+The iPhones X, XR, XS, XS Max, 11, 11 Pro and 11 Pro Mac use the TrueDepth camera system to record the Animoji, mimicking your facial expression and the movement of your head to create an audio message in the guise of that character.
 (The TrueDepth camera is also used for Face ID facial recognition.)

 How to record an Animoji

-If you've got an iPhone X, XR, XS or XS Max, all you need to record an Animoji is a face and the Messages app.
+If you've got an iPhone with a Face ID camera, that's an X, XR, XS, XS Max, 11, 11 Pro or 11 Pro Mac, all you need to record an Animoji is a face and the Messages app.

 - Open Messages.